microsoft/ScottishSummit24-Pipelines/lab1/README.md

 ## Next lab

 This is the end of lab 1.
-Select the second page below to move to the next lab.
+[Go to lab 2](../lab2/README.md) to continue.